modern-online/UNKNOWN-Yin-Xiuzhen/README.md

 # UNKNOWN-Yin-Xiuzhen
-Parts of code developed/adapted for an interactive installation by Yin Xiuzhen
+Parts of code developed/adapted for an interactive installation by Yin Xiuzhen.
 The installation is comprised out of several parts, and within the current setting all of them are interdependent and required to run.
+Other parts of the code can be found in [Fito Segrera's repository](https://github.com/fitosegrera/unknown), whereas assets developed in Unity were made by Miller Klistner and have not been published so far.

 ## 1. Emotion Recognition